weichee98/Car-Classification-and-Verification/results/Car-Maker-Classification.md

 ### Inception V3 replacing Googlenet

-Inception V3 has better performance in the computer vision field compared to GoogLeNet, here we replace Googlenet with Inception V3 and compare their performances on car maker classification.
+Inception V3 has better performance in the computer vision field compared to GoogLeNet.
+Here, we replace Googlenet with Inception V3 and compare their performances on car maker classification.

 | Model | Layers |
 |-|-|